 Where this leaves buyers going forward

 The price increases apply globally.
-The UK sees each PS5 model rise by approximately $120 worth of local currency, and Japan and Europe are facing similar adjustments.
-Sony has not announced any bundling or trade-in programs to soften the blow.
+The UK sees each PS5 model rise by approximately $120 worth of local currency, and Japan and Europe face similar adjustments.
+Sony has not announced any bundling or trade-in programs to offset the increase.

-For anyone sitting on a PS4 and considering an upgrade, the calculus just shifted significantly.
-The standard PS5 at $649.99 is a harder sell than it was at $549.99, and the gap between the standard model and the Pro is now $250.
-According to Forbes' coverage of the announcement, analysts aren't ruling out Microsoft and Nintendo following Sony's lead given the same component market pressures both companies face.
+For anyone still on a PS4 and considering an upgrade, the math just changed significantly.
+The standard PS5 at $649.99 is a tougher sell than it was at $549.99, and the gap between the standard model and the Pro is now $250.
+Analysts aren't ruling out Microsoft and Nintendo making similar moves given the same component market pressures both companies face.

 The April 2 date is close.
-If you've been on the fence, you'll want to check current retailer stock before the new pricing kicks in.
+If you've been on the fence, check current retailer stock before the new pricing kicks in.
 Make sure to check out more: